 Fishing with your kids is an amazing experience.
 One that can build bonds that will last a lifetime.
 You can go to TakeMeFishing.org to find out more information about your local state’s guidelines.
-Or you can research more on your state’s wildlife/fish conservation website (their names vary state to state).
-Always remember to read up on the fishing rules and regulation before heading out for your state but always remember to have fun first.
+Or you can research more on your state’s wildlife/fish conservation website (their names vary from state to state).
+Always remember to read up on the fishing rules and regulations before you take a kid fishing for your state but always remember to have fun first.
 Because if you are not having fun then you’re not fishing.

 Also, click here to get your free fishing checklist before you take a kid fishing.

 […] a previous post I talked about taking your kids fishing.
 If you can find a good pond, creek, or lake nearby there […]

 […] you take your kids fishing you can always pick up trash and old fishing line laying around and dispose of them properly.
 It […]